Ogeon/rustful/README.md

 Some of the features are:

 * Generic response handlers.
 Just implement the Handler trait and you are done.
-* Optional resource cache with lazy loading and simple cleaning of unused data.
 * Unified log system to make sure everything is working together.
 * Some handy macros reduces risk for typos and makes life easier.
 * Plugin system for request and response filtering.